Updated: Feb 22

 6. It's okay to ask for help; it's even encouraged.
 When it comes to your health regimen, especially the food part, wouldn't more encouragement and accountability be helpful?
 I bet working with me one-on-one would help you put some of these tips into motion for the long haul.
 I will show you how/why to eat more of the colors found in a [real] rainbow and in [real] foods by way ingredient label reading and food journaling and more.

 “Want to be healthy?
 Cook!
 The food industry has done a great job convincing eaters that corporations can cook better than we can.
 The problem is… it’s not true.”

 Which suggestion is the hardest for you?
 What can I help you with?
 Consider booking a nutrition service to gain further insight into your habits and create healthy changes in just a few weeks!
 Learn more about me before hiring.

-Disclaimer: This post was originally published on my first blog at i convey awareness dot com and has since been reverted to a draft.
-Eventually, all articles past will be published on this new site from here on out.
+This post was originally published on my first blog at i convey awareness dot com.
+Eventually, all articles past will be published on this site.
 You can still find previously published content on the original blog until it has all been moved here.

 Disclaimer: This blog post is not intended to treat, cure, diagnose, or prevent any disease, condition, or ailment.
 This information is for educational and entertainment purposes only.
 Speak with your healthcare provider to see how/if it pertains to your individual needs.

 The purpose of this blog is to offer support for your health goals.
 As of July 2022, Jessica David is a National Board Certified Health and Wellness Coach.
 Jessica has ten years of coaching experience and you can consider her an encourager, someone in your corner, a friend, and a professional.